 • Date of license issue

-By contrast, counties Iowa or Ohio in the same period collection a wealth of information.
-Parents’ full names, occupations, prior marriages, addresses, all of the creamy goodness of a great genealogy record is included.
+In contrast, Iowa or Ohio counties in the same period collected a wealth of information.
+Parents’ full names, occupations, prior marriages, addresses, all of the creamy goodness of a great genealogy record was included.

 What’s a poor Cook County researcher to do?
-Well, the other day I was wondering how far it was from my grandmother’s address to the church where she was married.
+The other day I was wondering how far it was from my grandmother’s address to the church where she was married.
 And then it hit me: I could put all those officiant addresses in Google Maps.
-Here’s an example – the marriage license for William Donegan and Josephine Jankowski, seen above.

 Here’s an example: the marriage of Donegan and Josephine Jankowski (above).
 I put the officiant’s address (30 E. Superior) and swivel around a bit in Google Maps and suddenly I have a church and a parish I can work with.
 Nice, eh?
 So take another look at your Cook County (or other big city) uncommunicative records.
 You might be pleasantly surprised.

 Next stop: I download the guide to Chicago Church and Synagogue Records from the Newberry Library to learn more about the church at this address.
 The Newberry notes: